RustWorks/parvati/README.md

 ![Parvati](logo.png)

-Parvati library: Indeed, an ORM library, not a framework, written in Rust
+Parvati library: Indeed, an ORM library, not a framework, written in Rust.
+The goal of the project is to provide a library that reduces boilerplate code.
+Comparing Parvati with Diesel and SeaORM will highlight the differences.

 ## Features